Foundations of Graphics & Compute: Volume 4: Simulations

 ★ ★ ★ ★ ★

 Fantastic book!
-Clear, concise, and packed with useful information about webgpu.
+Clear, concise, and packed with useful information about ai.
 Highly recommended!

-Robert Williams
+Robert Miller

-Robert Williams
+Robert Miller

 ★ ★ ★ ★ ★

 I'll be honest, I wasn't sure what to expect with Foundations of Graphics & Compute: Volume 4: Simulations, but wow!
 It completely blew me away.
-The way the author explains compute made everything click for me.
+The way the author explains graphics made everything click for me.
 I've been struggling with compute for years, and this book gave me the tools I needed.
-My favorite part was when they talked about graphics - it reminded me so much of my own experience with webgpu.
+My favorite part was when they talked about simulation - it reminded me so much of my own experience with webgpu.
 I've already recommended it to all my friends!

 Recommended Books